jennjest/SudokuSolver_Backtracking/README.md

 2. **Open the Python file**:

-   Locate the main Python script (e.g., sudoku_backtracking.py or similar) in the cloned directory.
+   Locate the main Python script (sudoku_backtracking.py) in the cloned directory.

 3. **Modify the puzzle (optional)**: